 Francis studied enology at the University of California, Davis.
-In the early 1970s he and Kathy moved from San Francisco to Carneros; Francis worked up at Mayacamas Winery with then owner Bob Travelers for a short while – Francis was in his late 20’s at the time, had a strong passion for wine and was confident that the Carneros growing region could produce world class Burgundian styled wines (encouraged by iconic winemaker André Tchelistcheff).
+In the early 1970s he and Kathy moved from San Francisco to Carneros; Francis worked up at Mayacamas Winery with then owner Bob Travelers for a short while.
+Francis was in his late 20s at the time, had a strong passion for wine and was confident that the Carneros growing region could produce world class Burgundian styled wines (encouraged by iconic winemaker André Tchelistcheff).

 Francis was one of the first to plant Pinot Noir grapes in Carneros.
-He work with Pinot Noir research and UC Davis helped determine the best Pinot Noir clones to plant in the region.
+He worked with Pinot Noir research and UC Davis helped determine the best Pinot Noir clones to plant in the region.
 His research has proven critical in helping advance the overall quality of Pinot Noir in not just the Napa Valley but throughout cooler climate regions in California and Oregon.
-While not known for Zinfandel – in the early days Mahoney also produced Zinfandel from Amador and Yolo counties for Carneros Creek Winery.
+While not known for Zinfandel, in the early days Mahoney also produced Zinfandel from Amador and Yolo counties for Carneros Creek Winery.

 In the early 1970s Carneros was not known for its grapes rather it was home to a number of sheep and cattle ranching operations (dairy cattle).
-Several factors long discouraged farmers from growing grapes in this part of Napa – often making generalizations for all Carneros: its to cold here to ripen grapes, soils are thin and clay and do not retain moisture and the groundwater is salty from the nearby San Pablo Bay.
+Several factors long discouraged farmers from growing grapes in this part of Napa – often making generalizations for all Carneros: it’s too cold here to ripen grapes, soils are thin and clay and do not retain moisture and the groundwater is salty from the nearby San Pablo Bay.
 Today Carneros is primarily planted to cooler weather varieties including Pinot Noir and Chardonnay.

-Francis has founded several wineries and wine brands over the years.
-Pinot Noir is of course the variety that they are most known for; when we visited their now closed tasting room years ago, 4 of the 5 wines on their tasting menu were Pinot Noir wines.
+Francis founded several wineries and wine brands over the years.
+Pinot Noir is the variety that they are most known for; when we visited their now closed tasting room years ago, 4 of the 5 wines on their tasting menu were Pinot Noir wines.
 Our favorite was the Las Brisas with various fruit flavors, mostly cherry, a little spiciness and a beautiful long finish.

 In the past, they have made an excellent very dark in color “cold weather” Syrah from their Mahoney Vineyard in the Carneros region.
 It is ready to drink now, shows a little pepper typical of this type of wine and has lots of berry flavors on the palate.Their Montepulciano shows berries and black pepper spice with decent acidity.
-One will not find a wine made from this variety at another Napa associated winery.
+One will not find a wine made from this variety at another Napa Valley associated winery.

-Tastings are now by appointment (either with one of the Mahoney’s or one of their long time employees) as they have been approved for a tasting permit at their property on Dealy Lane in Carneros.
-Plans call for building a tasting room on site – we will update this once we have more information (as this review has been identified as needing a *major* update).
+Tastings are now by appointment with either with one of the Mahoney’s or one of their long-time employees.
+As of our latest update to this review, they have been approved for a tasting permit at their property on Dealy Lane in Carneros.
+Plans call for building a tasting room on site; we will update this once we have more information.

 For more information or to purchase wine, visit www.carneroswinecompany.com